waydabber/BetterDisplay/README.md

 <img width="400" alt="Screen Shot 2022-04-10 at 12 27 02" src="https://user-images.githubusercontent.com/37590873/162613933-93534edf-dc3b-47df-96db-b90a83b15567.png">
 </div>

+**_Important: this tutorial is for the v1.1.x version of the app, currently available as beta but preferred over the old v1.0.x stable version.
+If you are running the old v1.0.13 (open source) version, please [refer to this guide](https://github.com/waydabber/BetterDummy/discussions/477) on how to setup dummy mirroring._**

 Notes:

 - Due to the finnicky nature of macOS display and mirror management, sometimes setting up the mirror fails or the mirror reverts to work 'the other way around' (namely instead of the dummy being mirrored to the display, the display is being mirrored to the dummy).
 In this case you should stop the mirroring (select `Mirror Target` > `Stop Mirroring`) and reconfigure the mirror under the dummy in the display list `Mirror Target` > `Display Name`.